LouisLesueur/Crates-n-holes/README.md

-# TDLog - TP
+# Crates'n'holes

-A simple game in which you can push boxes into holes and you have to reach a door.
+A simple game in which you can push crates into holes and you have to reach a door.
+Made for the TDLog module of the ENPC.

 ## Getting Started

-You'll need PyQt.
+You'll need PyQt5.
 To start the game just run

 ```
 python main.py